souno1218/Make_QE_file/README.md

 # Make_QE_file

 Quantum Espresso calculations first require an input file.
-Since it is time-consuming to create such a file by copy-and-paste from a crystal information file (cif), etc., we have scripted it in python.
+Since it is time-consuming to create such a file by copy-and-paste from a crystal information file (CiF), etc., we have scripted it in python.

 - cif2qe_in
-  - Create qe input file from cif (Only relax and vc-relax are currently confirmed.)
+  - Create QE input file from CiF (Only relax and vc-relax are currently confirmed.)
 - qe_out2in
-  - Create qe input file from qe output file (Only relax and vc-relax are currently confirmed.)
+  - Create QE input file from QE output file (Only relax and vc-relax are currently confirmed.)
   - Used for relax->vc-relax, etc.
 - qe_out2cif
-  - Create cif from qe output file (Only relax and vc-relax are currently confirmed.
+  - Create CiF from QE output file (Only relax and vc-relax are currently confirmed.

 I was able to use it for my application, but I think there are cases where it may not work.
 Please modify it by yourself.